From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 Despite their religious beliefs, several Polish traditions are rooted in Pagan rites.
 One celebrates an Obiat (a feast) in memory of the deceased.
 The host leaves an empty chair for the deceased and sweeps it away before everyone sits at the table to excuse the soul who isn’t there.

-Regardless of whether these historical events have influenced the generous hospitality of the Poles, their warm, welcoming nature is one of the most treasured of Polish traditions.
+Regardless of whether these historical events have influenced the generous hospitality of the Polish, their warm, welcoming nature is one of the most treasured of Polish traditions.

 Kanapki, the open sandwich

-Poles only know one way to make and eat their sandwiches and that is open.
+Polish only know one way to make and eat their sandwiches and that is open.
 The humble open sandwich was created as far back as medieval times.
-At the time, hungry Poles would use a thick slice of bread as a plate and then eat it.
+At the time, hungry Polish would use a thick slice of bread as a plate and then eat it.

 Sounding distinctly like canapé, the Polish version of the open sandwich, known as kanapki, only appeared at the end of the 19th century.
 Several centuries on, they endure as a favourite Polish culinary custom.
 The Polish also make a different version of these open sandwiches, however.
 These smaller sandwiches, called tartinki, are quite possibly responsible for transforming parties in Poland from seated affairs into standing ones.